Howard N. Watson: Exhibitions

-Also in 1969, his watercolors were shown at the Philadelphia Art Alliance, including urban street scenes He also participated in a member show of the Philadelphia Watercolor Club at the Alliance in 1963.
-In 1974, he participated in an exhibit at the Ridgeway Recreation Center titled "Old Way in New World" along with Roland Ayers, Benjamin Britt, James Brantley and Walter Edmonds.
+Also in 1969, Watson's watercolors, which included urban street scenes, were shown at the Philadelphia Art Alliance.
+He also participated in a member show of the Philadelphia Watercolor Club at the alliance in 1963.
+In 1974, he participated in an exhibit at the Ridgeway Recreation Center titled Old Way in New World, along with Roland Ayers, Benjamin Britt, James Brantley and Walter Edmonds.

-At the Philadelphia Free Library in 1988, Watson was featured in an exhibit titled "The Pride, the Prejudice," which explored how Blacks had been portrayed in various media over three centuries.
+At the Philadelphia Free Library in 1988, Watson was featured in an exhibit titled The Pride, the Prejudice, which explored how Blacks had been portrayed in various media over three centuries.
 The works were from the Charles L. Blockson Afro-American Collection at Temple University and the Print and Picture Department at the Free Library of Philadelphia.
 Others represented included Dox Thrash, Samuel J. Brown Jr., Varnette Honeywood, Cal Massey, Barbara Bullock and Louise Clement-Hoff.
 It was curated by Blockson and artist Frank Stephens, graphics manager at the library.

 Stephens curated another exhibit of prints of Black artists in the library's collection in 1992, and Watson was represented, as well as Roland Ayers, Benjamin Britt, Robert Jefferson, Columbus P. Knox, Tom McKinney, Cal Massey, Ellen Powell Tiberino, Joseph Holston and Sam Byrd.

-In the 1997 exhibit "Religion Through Brown Eyes," he was joined by Cal Massey, Barbara Bullock, Paul Keene, Benny Andrews, Charles Searles and Columbus P. Knox.
+In the 1997 exhibit Religion Through Brown Eyes, Watson was joined by Cal Massey, Barbara Bullock, Paul Keene, Benny Andrews, Charles Searles and Columbus P. Knox.
 The show, sponsored by the Minority Arts Resource Council, was mounted at the William J. Green Federal Building in Philadelphia.
-His work was shown in a regional show of members of Allied Artists in America in 1980.
+Watson's work was shown in a regional show of members of Allied Artists in America in 1980.
 Sponsored by Bucks County Council on the Arts, the exhibit included Ranulph Bye, Jack Bookbinder and E. Fenno Hoffman.

-He exhibited in a number of solo shows at Hahn Gallery, Newman Galleries and the Carol Schwartz Gallery, who represented him for 20 years, in Philadelphia.
+Watson exhibited in a number of solo shows at Hahn Gallery, Newman Galleries and the Carol Schwartz Gallery, which represented him for 20 years, in Philadelphia.

-In 2015, he was in a major exhibit of artists mounted by Woodmere Art Museum titled "We Speak: Black Artists in Philadelphia, 1920s-1970s."
-It included more than 70 works by many of the area's most noted artists.
+In 2015, he was in a major exhibit of artists mounted by Woodmere Art Museum titled We Speak: Black Artists in Philadelphia, 1920s–1970s.
+The show included more than 70 works by many of the area's most noted artists.